dyno-might/dyno-might.github.io/ai.md

 I do often use AI for the following purposes:

 1. For research, e.g. "Who discovered vitamin D?"
-2. For fact checking, e.g. "Here is a blogposts on vitamin D. Please check for errors."
+2. For fact checking, e.g. "Here is a blogpost on vitamin D. Please check for errors."
 3. To check for low-level spelling and grammar errors.

 For research and fact-checking, I treat AI as a not-very-reliable source.
 I typically ask for references and verify them.
 And empirically, I find that AI *is in fact wrong* a huge percentage of the time.
 That said, for specific factual questions about very well-understood domains (e.g. "What organelle makes ATP in eukaryotes?")
 I do sometimes judge the answers to be reliable enough to trust.
 Any mistakes should be considered my mistakes.